Working With Files and Directories

 $ cp -r thesis thesis_backup

-We can check the result by listing the contents of both the thesis
+We can check the result by listing the contents of both the thesis and thesis_backup directory:

 $ ls thesis thesis_backup